Pregnancy and health profile: A screening and risk assessment tool

 - Uploading patient information into your EHR

 March of Dimes can provide training to you and your staff on the value of family health history and integrating the Pregnancy and Health Profile into your everyday practice.
-For more information, contact firstname.lastname@example.org.
+For more information, please send us a message on the form on Ask our experts.

 Does the tool require a wireless connection to the internet?

 No. You can use the tool by itself as a stand-alone product.
 However, a secure, wireless intranet connection can make the tool easier to use, especially if you see patients in several places or if your waiting room is on a different floor than your exam rooms.
-Contact email@example.com for more information.
+If you have questions, send an email to Ask our experts.

 Where can you find out more information about the tool?